-We live in a toxic environment.
-We breathe, eat and drink in toxins that must be neutralized by our lungs, liver, and cells.
+We live in a toxic external environment.
+We breathe, eat and drink toxins that must be cleared from the internal environments of our body’s cells.

-Inside every cell, mitochondria exist to detoxify and maintain a healthy environment.
-The healthier your cells, the less likely you are to suffer from low energy or conditions that allow cancer, heart disease or diabetes to take hold.
+Inside every cell, mitochondria exist to power detoxification.
+By neutralizing toxins, cells maintain their healthy internal environments.
+The healthier your cells, the better you feel, the more beautifully you age, and the less likely you are to suffer from low energy or conditions that allow cancer, heart disease or diabetes to take hold.

-Evidence is accumulationt that poor nutrition and mitochondrial dysfunction can lead to diseases like Parkinson’s disease, Alzheimer’s, heart disease, fatigue syndromes and nutrigenomic diseases (where poor nutrition and genetics result in faster aging).
+Evidence is accumulating that poor nutrition and mitochondrial dysfunction can lead to many chronic conditions, from persistent fatigue to grave illnesses like Parkinson’s disease, Alzheimer’s, heart disease, and nutrigenomic diseases of rapid aging.

-- Including between 5-15 raw fruits and vegetables every day in the diet.
+- Include between 5-15 raw fruits and vegetables every day in the diet.

-- Decreasing the amount of processed foods eaten throughout the week to no more than five per week.
-Eating more fresh or home prepared foods is helpful for mitochondrial energy improvement.
+- Decrease processed foods eaten throughout the week.
+Eating wholesome, organic and nonGMO, fresh or home-prepared foods is helpful for mitochondrial energy improvement.

-- Eating 6-12 ounces of grassfed meat or wild-caught salmon provides amino acids and essential fats that rebuild damaged mitochondrial membranes, improving the performance of mitochondria.
+- Eat 6-12 ounces of grass-fed meat or wild-caught salmon.
+These choices provide amino acids and essential fats that rebuild worn mitochondrial membranes, and improve mitochondrial performance.

-- Including a variety of naturally occurring fats like olive oil, coconut oil, and butter rather than relying on laboratory produced hydrogenated fats in processed foods and margarines.
-Naturally occurring fats contain specific vitamins and vitamin-like compounds that improve the longevity of mitochondria.
+- Include a variety of naturally occurring fats like olive oil, coconut oil, and butter.
+Avoid consuming laboratory produced or hydrogenated fats such as processed margarines.
+Naturally occurring fats contain specific vitamins and vitamin-like compounds that nourish mitochondrial longevity.

-Combining the powerful effects of the The BX Protocol with optimal mitochondrial nutrition will provide your coaching clients with some of the most important basic tools to getting started on the road to increased energy and improved mitochondrial health and wellness.
+Combining the powerful effects of the E2 catalyst with optimal mitochondrial nutrition are the most important, basic tools to start building increased energy and improved mitochondrial health, and to overcome toxic overload.